-The summer BBQ season is in the rearview (at least in the Northern Hemisphere), but for the faithful, grilling is a way of life, 365 days of the year.
+Summer BBQ season is in full swing, but for the faithful, grilling is a way of life, 365 days of the year.
 And among yearlong grillers, none are more faithful to getting the temperature, smoke, and timing just right than those in the "Traegerhood."

 If you are unfamiliar with the wood pellet grills, they are a combination of primal heat and smoke meets precision technology.
 Yes, these grills are like delicious Internet of Things (IoT) devices, and yes, there is an app for it.
 Traeger grillers are apt to cook with a smartphone in one hand and a spatula in the other, as they get a meal underway or check on a long cook.

 With BBQs, the goal is edible perfection, but that can elude even the most veteran grill masters.
 So, when the possibility of a meal-ruining disaster emerges, Traeger’s customers switch their phone from cooking tool to cloud-powered lifeline—seeking help from the company’s pros.

 When all that stands between you and eating is the right answer